vitessio/website/content/en/blog/2023-04-15-schemadiff.md

   COLLATE utf8mb4_0900_ai_ci;
 ```

-Normalization both ensures we converge onto a single, canonical, representation of a table/view, as well as presents an "economical" form.
+`schemadiff` chooses to normalize into the shortest form possible, often shorter than MySQL's own `SHOW CREATE TABLE` output.
+Normalization ensures we converge onto a single, canonical, representation of a table, view, or schema.

 ## Beyond diff